 Do you love beans?
-Are you trying to change up your diet and go meatless?
 Do you love your instant pot but are too clueless about what to do with it?
 Are you thinking of getting one?
 Do you just want to try to cook things differently?
 I got you.
 I check all the boxes of the categories mentioned above and therefore, I always have instant pot-ready beans in my fridge.
 That is the reason why I want to continue my “How to cook beans on the Instant Pot” series with another bean and recipe: Chickpeas and a moroccan style chickpea soup that you are just going to love!

 Chickpeas: where do I start?